Tirumeniazhagar temple, TiruVettakkudi

 Kadal Aadu Festival

-On the auspicious day of Masi Magam, Lord Thirumeni Azhagar Swami appears in the form of Veda Murthy and proceeds for a ceremonial sea bath.
-This sacred occasion is celebrated grandly as the Kadal Aadu Festival.
+On the auspicious occasion of Masi Magam, the festival deity, Thirumeni Azhagar, manifests in the form of Veda Murthy and ceremonially proceeds to the seashore for a sacred ritual bath.
+This grand and spiritually significant celebration is known as the Kadal Aadu Festival and is observed with great devotion by devotees from the surrounding regions.

 Uma Devi as Fisherwoman

-According to Puranic tradition, Goddess Uma Devi is believed to have incarnated at this sacred place as a fisherwoman belonging to the fishermen community.
-Hence, the Kadal Aadu Festival is traditionally organized and conducted by fishermen living in the coastal villages near the Thiruvettakudi temple.
+According to Puranic tradition, Goddess Uma Devi is believed to have incarnated at this place as a fisherwoman belonging to the local fishing community.
+In remembrance of this divine incarnation, the Kadal Aadu Festival continues to be traditionally organized and conducted by the fishermen residing in the coastal villages surrounding Thiruvettakudi.

 Sacred Devatheertham